Configuration

 Docker Swarm

 In order to use a Docker Swarm back-end, set proxy.container-backend to docker-swarm.
-The configuration of the back-end is not different from the configuration of a plain Docker back-end (cf. supra).
+The Docker Swarm backend supports all configuration properties of the Docker backend, in addition the following properties are supported:

 Note: